daurnimator/lua-http/modules/http.server.md

 ## http.server

-*http.server* objects are used to encapsulate the accept() and dispatch of http clients.
-Each client request triggers `onstream` which is called from an independent cqueue, providing an independent process for each request. `onstream` can also be used for testing and upgrading a request, with HTTP 1.1 to WebSockets being the notable example.
+*http.server* objects are used to encapsulate the `accept()` and dispatch of http clients.
+Each new client request will invoke the `onstream` callback in a new cqueues managed corourine.
+In addition to constructing and returning a HTTP response, an `onstream` handler may upgrade a stream from from HTTP 1.1 to a WebSocket connection.

 For examples of how to use the server library, please see the [examples directory](https://github.com/daurnimator/lua-http/tree/master/examples) in the source tree.